mbrucher/AudioTK/doc/source/documentation.rst

 * **GainLimiterFilter** is a filter that changes an input signal (a gain) like a limiter does
 * **PowerFilter** is a filter that outputs an AR(1)-filtered version of the squared input signal
 * **RelativePowerFilter** is a filter that outputs the squared input signal divided by an AR(1)-filtered version of the squared input signal
+* **GainColoredCompressorFilter** is a filter that changes an input signal (a gain) like a compressor does with an additional color component
+* **GainColoredExpanderFilter** is a filter that changes an input signal (a gain) like am expander/noise gate does with an additional color component
+* **GainMaxExpanderFilter** is a filter that changes an input signal (a gain) like am expander/noise gate does with a maximum gain reduction

 Distortion module
 #################